bitcointranscripts/bitcointranscripts/bitcoin-explained/why-open-source-matters-for-bitcoin.md

 Where was I?
 So, that was Stallman's vision.
 Then I think in the early nineties, there was a difference.
-I can't remember the guy who wrote it, but there was this paper about the cathedral and the bizarre, the bizarre and the cathedral, something like that, It was like a Linux contributor.
+I can't remember the guy who wrote it, but there was this paper about the cathedral and the bazzar, the bazzar and the cathedral, something like that, It was like a Linux contributor.
 And he explained the benefits of free software as it was just called until then from a different perspective where he explained how free software could actually provide high quality code.
 Because there's a lot of people checking the code, enough eyeballs make all box shallow, that's the saying.
 So he came up with a more sort of pragmatic reason why free software was a good idea.